morgankenyon/OpenDataDisc/software/examples/12_nrf52_imu_arduino/README.md

 # The NRF52 IMU

 Now that we've got the blink working on the nrf52 Sense.
 I want to start working on using the accelerometer/gyro.
+Dropping back to Arduino just to get something working since there are examples for that.

 ## What I Did